liveontologies/elk-reasoner/elk-distribution/src/main/resources/owlapi/README.txt

 REQUIREMENTS:

-ELK OWL API bindings are tested to work with OWL API v.3.2.4.
+ELK OWL API bindings are tested to work with OWL API ${owlapi.version}.
 It may work with other versions of OWL API.

 INSTALLATION: